Is your RV 12-volt electrical system not working correctly?

 The primary power source coming into your camper wires into the converter.
 The unit safely alters the voltage before sending it over to charge your house battery bank.

-Understanding how a converter works make it easy to understand why your lights, fans, or RV refrigerator will only run for limited hours when you’re boondocking or not plugged into shore power.
+Understanding how a converter works makes it easy to understand why your lights, fans, or RV refrigerator will only run for limited hours when you’re boondocking or not plugged into shore power.
 Once the battery dies, so do your 12-volt accessories.

 Do not confuse the RV converter with an RV inverter.